peteamiri/Tutorials/Programming_Languages/Python/readme.md

 In these examples, we demonstrate how a singly linked list can be used to store and manipulate data efficiently.
 Singly linked lists are versatile data structures that find applications in various domains, including computer science, software engineering, and data processing.

 ## Doubly Linked List

 A doubly linked list is a type of linked list where each node has two pointers: one that points to the next node in the sequence (next pointer) and another that points to the previous node (previous pointer).
 This bidirectional linkage allows traversal of the list in both forward and backward directions.
 Doubly linked lists offer efficient insertion and deletion operations compared to singly linked lists, as they don't require traversal from the beginning of the list to find the previous node.
-Here's a detailed overview of doubly linked lists in Python with extensive examples:
+Here has a detailed overview of doubly linked lists in Python with extensive examples:

 ### Node Implementation: